Dangerous Reckless Driving Behaviors

 - Tailgating.
 Tailgating is both dangerous and completely unnecessary.
 As a general rule, drivers should leave a two- to three-second buffer between their cars and the vehicles in front of them.
 By tailgating, reckless drivers virtually ensure that they are going to cause a rear-end collision if there is a sudden back-up or emergency on the road ahead.

 - Running Red Lights and Stop Signs.
 Finally, drivers who run red lights and stop signs put both themselves and others in harm’s way.
 Entering an intersection without the right-of-way is extremely dangerous (especially at high speeds), and it leaves unsuspecting, law-abiding drivers essentially helpless to avoid suffering serious injuries in a T-bone or head-on collision.

 What if the Reckless Driver Who Hit Me Fled the Scene of the Accident?

 If the reckless driver who hit you fled the scene of the accident, there are still a number of potential ways to hold him or her accountable.
 In hit-and-run accidents, a prompt investigation can often uncover witnesses, traffic camera video, and other evidence that can then be used to track down the at-fault driver.
 Even if the investigation proves unsuccessful, you may be able to collect benefits under your own underinsured/uninsured motorist insurance policy.

 Schedule a Free Consultation with an Experienced New Jersey Car Accident Lawyer

-If you would like more information about pursuing a claim for financial compensation in a reckless driving accident in Hudson County or Bergen County, we invite you to contact us for a free, no-obligation consultation about your legal rights.
-To schedule an appointment with one of our experienced attorneys, please contact us online or call (201) 254-8484 today.
+If you would like more information about pursuing a claim for financial compensation in a reckless driving accident, please contact our Bergen County car accident attorneys, we invite you to contact us for a free, no-obligation consultation about your legal rights.
+To schedule an appointment with one of our experienced attorneys, please contact us or call (201) 928-0300 today.